-Select one of my law courses for your New York funeral director event.
+Select a law course for your New York funeral director event.

 Examples of Courses Taught

 Nance frequently teaches for continuing education providers, such as Continuing Vision.
 She has also taught for the Nassau-Suffolk Funeral Directors Association, the New Jersey Funeral Directors Association, the American Academy McAllister Institute, where she taught Business Law.
 In the legal profession, she has taught for Lawline, Esquire CLE, and ProLaw CLE.